AijaRe/42Porto_cpp/cpp06/README.md

 Hashing.
 Pointers can be used as unique identifiers for objects.
 Sometimes, when you want to create a hash table, you might want to use pointers as keys.
 However, most hash functions work on integers, so you convert pointers to integers for this purpose.

+### ex02 - Identify real type

+Implement a `Base` class that has a public virtual destructor only.
+Create three empty classes `A`, `B` and `C`, that publicly inherit from Base.

+Implement the following functions:

+`Base * generate(void);`

+It randomly instanciates A, B or C and returns the instance as a Base pointer.
+Feel free to use anything you like for the random choice implementation.

+`void identify(Base* p);`

+It prints the actual type of the object pointed to by p: "A", "B" or "C".

+`void identify(Base& p);`

+It prints the actual type of the object pointed to by p: "A", "B" or "C".
+Using a pointer inside this function is forbidden.

+Including the typeinfo header is forbidden.

+Write a program to test that everything works as expected.